Skip to main content

 2 mentions Positive Neutral Negative

-Users have mixed feelings about the emotional impact of the game’s leveling system; some feel frustrated and discouraged by perceived disadvantages that hinder progress, while others appreciate the balanced pacing and believe it is just right.
+Users have mixed feelings about the emotional impact of the game's leveling system; some feel frustrated and discouraged by slow progress, while others appreciate the balanced pacing, finding it just right and not needing any changes.

 • music